 Pittsburgh offers a rich variety of learning resources for children including the Carnegie Science Center, the Carnegie Museum of Natural History as well as the Zoo & Aquarium which are right in Highland Park.
 The closest public library is the East Liberty branch.
-The closest Kumon center is an Aspinwall.

 The 6-12 magnet schools include the Pittsburgh School for Creative and Performing Arts, Sci-Tech and Obama International Academy.
 Allderdice offers a magnet engineering program.